-In 2012, environmental monitoring samples were collected, as specified, by EM-SOPs, the BNL Environmental Monitoring Plan Update (BNL 2012), and project-specific work plans.
+In 2013, environmental monitoring samples were collected, as specified, by EM-SOPs, the BNL Environmental Monitoring Plan Update (BNL 2013a), and project-specific work plans.
 BNL has sampling SOPs for all environmental media, including groundwater, surface water, soil, sediment, air, flora, and fauna.
 These procedures contain detailed information on how to prepare for sample collection; what type of field equipment to use and how to calibrate it; how to properly collect, handle, and preserve samples; and how to manage any wastes generated during sampling.
-The procedures ensure consistency between samples collected by Laboratory sampling personnel and outside contractors in support of the environmental restoration, compliance, and surveillance programs.
+These procedures also ensure consistency between samples collected by Laboratory sampling personnel and contractors used to support the environmental restoration, compliance, and surveillance programs.

 QC checks of sampling processes include the collection of field duplicates, matrix spike samples, field blanks, trip blanks, and equipment blanks.
-For example, field readings of water